 Notts County at large 2022

-Duncan Monaghan was second at Iqfoil Youths at Lake Garda, having recovered well from earlier in the week, two weeks to the worlds in Switzerland, good luck let’s hope Duncan can go one better there – good luck from all at the club.
+Duncan Monaghan was second at Iqfoil Youths Europeans at Lake Garda, Italy having recovered well from earlier in the week.
+Two weeks until the Worlds in Switzerland, let’s hope Duncan can go one better there – good luck from all at the club.

 RS400 Celebration Regatta Weymouth: 11th Ross Ryan Ollie Ryan- Moore, 19th John Hobson and Rebecca Ogden